AI-Secret-Agent/mvpdemo/README.md

-wpurl  -  the url of your wordpress blog urlofblog.com  (https:// is NOT needed) wpkey - this is your application pass in the form of  username:password  (create in user profile) proxyurl  -  this is the adress of your deployed app, https://yourappname.vercel.app/api/demo (https:// is required here the enpoint is /api/demo  https://yourappurl/api/demo
+wpurl  -  the url of your wordpress blog urlofblog.com  (https:// is NOT needed) wpkey - this is your application pass in the form of  username:password  (create in user profile) proxyurl  -  this is the adress of your deployed app, https://yourappname.vercel.app/api/demo (https:// is required here the enpoint is /api/demo  https://yourappurl/api/demo pkey -  your personal key - make it up or generate one, has to match on both servers

 ![AppScript](https://github.com/aisecretagent/mvpdemo/assets/132690496/4d6d4132-cd96-476f-b627-5b91ee32cee4)